 - Wear sunscreen: Excessive sun damage can weaken the blood vessels just beneath the skin, which increases your likelihood of developing varicose veins.

 - Wear compression hose: When possible, wear compression hose or socks.
 These are highly successful in reducing or even correcting minor varicose veins.

 - Stay active: An active lifestyle is one of the best preventative methods against varicose veins.
 Being active encourages proper blood flow, which decreases your risk of developing any form of vein disease.

 Varicose veins take time to treat, so if you want to be rid of varicose veins before heading on vacation this summer you’ll want to give yourself time to accomplish that.
-Treatment for varicose veins range from conservative remedies like wearing compression stockings, to laser vein treatment and radiofrequency ablation; two minimally invasive procedures that will reduce or eliminate varicose veins in their entirety.
+Treatment for varicose veins ranges from conservative remedies like wearing compression stockings to laser vein treatment and radiofrequency ablation; two minimally invasive procedures that will reduce or eliminate varicose veins in their entirety.